levertco/pitches/README.md

 As soon as you open the website pitch categories are listed.
 You can then click the category inorder to see pitches within that category.
+To contribute a pitch if create an account then log in.

+### Tech used
+1. HTML
+2. Postgres
+3. Python
+4. Flask
+5. css